 Course(s): Wheel Throwing (Workshops)

 A native Singaporean, Sylvia was a ceramic apprentice at Jono Pandolfio studio in New Jersey, and a ceramic instructor in Singapore.
 Her artwork includes sculptural and functional wheel-thrown pieces, all largely inspired by nature and animals.
 She is also the graduate assistant for arts and programming at Norris University Center.
-She holds a BS in mechanical engineering with a minor in Art and is currently a PhD student at Northwestern's mechanical engineering department.
+She holds a BS and MS in mechanical engineering with a minor in Art and is currently a PhD student at Northwestern's mechanical engineering department.

 Rachel "Ranch" Ward

 Course(s): Wheel Throwing II (Intermediate), Introduction to Sculpture